dcpurton/pgf-cmykshadings/README.md

-# pgf-cmykshadings — Support for CMYK shadings in PGF
+# pgf-cmykshadings — Support for CMYK and grayscale shadings in PGF/TikZ

-Th `pgf-cmykshadings` package provides support for CMYK and grayscale shadings for the `pgf` package.
+The `pgf-cmykshadings` package provides support for CMYK and grayscale shadings for the `pgf` package.
 By default `pgf` only supports RGB shadings.
 Horizontal, vertical, radial, and functional shadings are supported for PDFLaTeX, LuaLaTeX, and XeLaTeX. `pgf-cmykshadings` attempts to produce shadings consistent with